ucheetah/ucheetah.github.io/_posts/2024-05-23-exo-viz-cluster.md

   <li> Very few exoplanets beyond 6,000 years, however remarkably a small number of planets are accessed beyond 8,000 light years.</li>
 </ul>

-<p> We can also better evaluate the distribution of planets as a whole through a cumulative distribution function:</p>
+<p> We can also evaluate the planet distribution using a cumulative distribution function:</p>

 <div style="height: 20px;"></div>
 <p align="center">